Training Your Cat to Walk on a Leash

 And let’s not forget the power of affection.
 For some feline personalities, a treat is nice, but a good chin scratch or some cuddle time with their favorite human can be just as rewarding.
 So, feel free to mix in plenty of love and attention.

-When you’re both ready to take this show on the road, start with short outdoor ventures, then gradually increase the time outside as your cat becomes more comfortable.
+When you are both ready to take this show on the road, start with short outdoor ventures, then gradually increase the time outside as your cat becomes more comfortable.
 With persistence and positivity, soon enough, your walks will transform into adventurous explorations, offering stimulating experiences for your cat and a unique bonding opportunity for you both.

 Leave a Reply